Estimate Time7 min

 Explore more stories that can help facilitate money conversations with your children and teens.

-No matter who you are, when you're first learning, investing can seem overly complicated.
-The lingo alone is enough to make any newbie run for cover.
-But if your teen is interested, it's worth your effort.
-Because teens have what you don't—the gift of time.
-With many years ahead to invest, they can harness the power of compounding potential to help their savings grow and build a strong financial foundation for all their life goals.
+No matter who you are, when you're first learning, investing can seem overly complicatedespecially the terminology.
+However, if your teen is interested, it's worth your effort.
+With many years ahead to invest, they can harness the power of compounding potential to help their savings grow and build a strong financial foundation for their life goals.
 Here are some tips to help teach healthy investing habits.

 1. Teach teens the basics of investing

 Help them understand investing terminology and concepts.
-Start by breaking complicated words and topics down into simple terms.
-For instance: A bond is just a loan that you, the investor, make to a company, a government, or government-sponsored entity.
-And in exchange for loaning your money out, the borrower will pay you interest over time until the bond matures, which is just the date when you get the principal you invested back too.
+Start by breaking complicated words and topics into simple terms.
+For example: A bond is just a loan that you (the investor), make to a company, government, or government-sponsored entity.
+In exchange for loaning your money, the borrower will pay you interest over time until the bond matures, which is the date when you get the principal you invested back.

 A stock is also not complicated when you break it down.
 When a company wants to raise money, it can sell pieces of itself as shares of stock.
 If you buy a share, you're a shareholder—and part owner of the company.